Heated Motorcycle Gloves

 Are heated motorbike gloves protective?

 The best heated gloves still need to offer as much protection as you would get from a regular winter bike glove.
-We always favour the abrasion resistance of leather over textile designs (certainly on the palm), and look for additional hard impact armour over the knuckles and scaphoid.
+We always favour the abrasion resistance of leather over textile designs (certainly on the palm), and look for additional hard impact armour/sliders under the scaphoid and over the knuckles.

 Can you control the heat?